 We drove to Pemuteran from Ubud, and we decided to stop at Pura Ulun Danu Bratan and the Jatiluwih Rice Terraces along the way.
 We also planned to visit Gitgit Waterfall, but it was raining and therefore too dangerous.

-Tips for visiting Pemuteran, Bali
+What to Pack for Pemuteran, Bali

 - Bring earplugs!
 You won’t be able to sleep without them due to the roosters crowing and dogs howling all night long.